fair-software/fairtally/README.rst

 Usage
 -----

-Apply fairtally to your favorite repositories like this:
+To use fairtally to check the compliance of multiple repositories, one can use the command below.

 .. code-block:: console

   fairtally --html tally.html https://github.com/fair-software/fairtally https://github.com/fair-software/howfairis

+This command will generate a html report called `tally.html` which will contain the results of the checks for each repository.

-Then open the analysis in a web browser, for example Firefox:
+Then open the analysis in a web-browser, for example Firefox:

 .. code-block:: console

   firefox tally.html

-The analysis will look something like this:
+The report will look similar to the example below:

 .. image:: docs/_static/fairtally_example.png
   :target: https://fair-software.github.io/fairtally/_static/fairtally_example.html

 You can sort the table by clicking on the table headers.
-The purple plus signs on the left provide access to log messages of fairtally.
+The purple plus signs provide access to log messages of each repository.

 Research Software Directory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^